milwd/2D-Drone-Simulation-Remote/readme.md

 ```

 ## Credits
-Developed as part of the Advanced and Robot Programming assignments.
+- Developed as the Advanced and Robot Programming assignments, Robotics Engineering, University of Genoa.
-Dan Gookins' Guide to Ncurses Programming is a must read.
+- Dan Gookins' Guide to Ncurses Programming is a must read.
+- The drone is lagging in movement -> change mass and coefficients.
+- The map feature is weird -> I know, right?
+- Is the fastdds section multithreaded? -> it can be ... if you want.
+- Can I test it with my friend's code in their computer? -> Sure, that's why fastdds is used.

 ---
 *Note: Ensure FastDDS is installed and configured properly for remote modes.*